qiboteam/qibo/doc/source/advancedexamples.rst

 repeatedly to the given initial state T / dt = 1000 times to obtain the final state of the evolution.

+Since Trotter evolution is based on Qibo circuits, it also supports distributed execution on multiple devices.
+This can be enabled by passing an ``accelerators`` dictionary when defining the :class:`qibo.evolution.StateEvolution` model.
+Check the :ref:`How to select hardware devices? <gpu-examples>` example for more details.

 How to simulate adiabatic time evolution?
 -----------------------------------------